Tips On Building A Fence

 As we travel the country we are surprised to discover that fences are not popular nation wide.
 We find them to be somewhat more prevalent in the west.
 Since they are used to establish boundaries and create private space, we assume that there must be very strong cultural differences between those who have them and those who don’t.
 In any event, they do define specific areas of use in the yard: recreation, vegetable gardens, flower and herb gardens, pet areas, relaxation and storage.

-Besides privacy, fences, gates and walls can frame views defining and accentuating them.
-Tall, solid fences also restrict the view from the outside and improve security – deterring unwelcome visitors and intruders.
+Besides privacy, fences, security gates and walls can frame views defining and accentuating them.
+Tall, solid aluminum fencing installations may also restrict the view from the outside and improve security – deterring unwelcome visitors and intruders.

 Also of significant importance, is to be sure that your fence is planned so that it doesn’t collide with underground facilities such as water, sewer and power lines.
 Depending on where you live, you can check with your local utility or a private service that can locate underground lines.
 Regardless of who you decide to use, be sure not to begin drilling fence post holes until you have done your homework.
 Nature also creates obstructions.
 A tree should not be used as a fence post.
 Driving a nail into the trunk could damage the bark.
 Damaged tissues and nail holes are invitations to infection.
 Also, as the tree grows, it can uproot your fence.
 Rocks are sometimes like icebergs – often 90% of the mass is below grade.
 Make sure the rock can be removed before exactly deciding on a fence post layout.